lepelitlotlang0-lgtm/Cash-Blueprint/README.md

 ## 📬 Contact & Socials
 - 🌐 Website: [Coming soon](#)
 - 🧠 Instagram: [@cashblueprint](#)
-- 💌 Email: cashblueprint@gmail.com (or your real one)
+- 💌 Email: cashblueprint@gmail.com

 ---

 ## 🪪 License
-This project is licensed under the **MIT License** — you’re free to use and share it, just credit the creator.
+This project is licensed under the **MIT License**

 ---
 ⭐ **If you like this project, give it a star on GitHub!**